Simon0y/Valuation-explainer/README.md

 - lets you move sliders (WACC, growth, multiples, leverage, hold period) and watch the valuation and charts update live.

-> ⚠️ **Educational use only — not investment advice.** All outputs depend on the assumptions
+> Educational use only — not investment advice.** All outputs depend on the assumptions
 > you choose and may rely on delayed or incomplete data.

 ## Stack